| || || || || |

 Our program utilizes a highly interactive case based group discussion format called “McChief Rounds” for Morning Report.
 The goal of Morning Report is to develop the residents’ critical thinking skills.
 This includes the ability to obtain a good patient history, understand important physical findings, and analyze laboratory and radiologic studies order to generate a pertinent differential diagnosis.
 Morning report is resident-led, resident-driven, and resident-focused.

 Our Pediatric Noon Conference is protected educational conference time for residents (faculty cover the clinical services during this time).
-There is a 12-month curriculum based on the content specifications created by the American Board of Pediatrics.
+The curriculum is based on the content specifications created by the American Board of Pediatrics.
 The curriculum includes ambulatory Pediatric topics and sessions on quality improvement and patient safety.
 Formal board review sessions using the ARS (automatic response system) are held weekly during pediatric noon conferences.

 Graduating residents are given the opportunity to attend an on-site pediatric board review course during their last month of residency.
 Residents may also use their educational allowance to attend an additional board review course during their residency.